-- 3. The Mission convened for the first time in Geneva in August 2012 and held meetings with concerned representatives of Permanent Missions and other relevant stakeholders.
-The Mission adopted its terms of reference in light of the mandate conferred by the Human Rights Council and considered that the resolution clearly instructed it to investigate all the human rights implications of the Israeli settlements for the Palestinians in the OPT.
-The Mission interpreted its mandate to require it to carry out its investigation within the legal framework provided by international human rights law together with other bodies of international law as relevant.
-The Mission notes that the Israeli settlements also have other implications, including for the rights of those residing inside the settlements and in Israel. - 4.
-For the purpose of its work, the Mission understands "Israeli settlements", hereinafter "settlements", to encompass all physical and non-physical structures and processes that constitute, enable and support the establishment, expansion and maintenance of Israeli residential communities beyond the 1949 Green Line in the OPT.
-The Mission does not differentiate between "settlements", "settlement blocks", "outposts", or any other structures that have been erected, established, expanded and/or appropriated or any land or natural resources appropriated. - 5.
-Guided by the principles of "do no harm", independence, impartiality, objectivity, discretion, transparency, confidentiality, integrity and professionalism, the Mission carefully analysed all available information that it considered relevant and credible. - 6.
-To ensure the greatest availability of such information, the Mission issued a public call for written submissions, which it also directly shared with representatives of Israeli settler communities.
+- 3. The members of the mission convened for the first time in Geneva in August 2012, and held meetings with the representatives of concerned permanent missions and other relevant stakeholders.
+The mission adopted its terms of reference in the light of the mandate conferred on it by the Human Rights Council, which it considered had clearly instructed it to investigate all the human rights implications of the Israeli settlements for the Palestinians in the Occupied Palestinian Territory.
+The mission interpreted its mandate to require it to conduct its investigations within the legal framework of international human rights law, together with other relevant bodies of international law.
+The mission notes that the Israeli settlements also have other implications, including for the rights of those residing inside the settlements and in Israel. - 4.
+For the purpose of its work, the mission understands "Israeli settlements" to encompass all physical and non-physical structures and processes that constitute, enable and support the establishment, expansion and maintenance of Israeli residential communities beyond the Green Line of 1949 in the Occupied Palestinian Territory (see annex I).
+The mission did not differentiate between "settlements", "settlement blocks", "outposts" or any other structures that have been erected, established, expanded and/or appropriated or any land or natural resources appropriated. - 5.
+Guided by the principles of "do no harm", independence, impartiality, objectivity, discretion, transparency, confidentiality, integrity and professionalism, the mission carefully analysed all available information that it considered relevant and credible. - 6.
+To ensure the greatest availability of such information, the mission issued a public call for written submissions, which it also directly shared with representatives of Israeli settler communities.
 In response to the call, it received 62 submissions.
-The Mission has analysed information from governments, inter-governmental organisations, international and national NGOs, professional bodies, academics, victims, witnesses and the media.
-The Mission did not receive any testimony or submission on an anonymous basis.
-All information received has been treated with appropriate confidentiality.
+The mission analysed information received from Governments, intergovernmental organizations, international and national non-governmental organizations, professional bodies, academics, victims, witnesses and the media.
+The mission did not receive any testimony or submission on an anonymous basis.
+All information received was treated with due confidentiality. - 7.
+The mission had expected to undertake field visits to Israel and the Occupied Palestinian Territory in order to observe directly the situation on the ground.
+It addressed five requests for cooperation to the Government of Israel through the Permanent Mission of Israel in Geneva.
+The Government did not respond to the mission's requests.
+The mission regrets the fact that the Government did not respond and that, consequently, it did not have access to Israel and the Occupied Palestinian Territory.
+Alternative arrangements were made to obtain direct and first-hand information in the form of a series of meetings held with a wide range of interlocutors from 3 to 8 November 2012 in Jordan.

-These include inter alia the Wall; checkpoints, closure obstacles, bypass roads, tunnels and permit system; legal systems; commercial and industrial infrastructure; planning and zoning regimes.
-Note that the term "Wall" denotes the physical barrier constructed by Israel since 2002.
-See Annex II, Map.
+These include, inter alia, the "wall" (denoting the physical barrier constructed by Israel since 2002); checkpoints, closure obstacles, bypass roads, tunnels and the permit system; legal systems; commercial and industrial infrastructure; and planning and zoning regimes.
+See annex II.